 How to Decorate Around a TV:

-With that said, when designing your gallery wall around a tv keep it simple.
+With that said, when designing a TV gallery wall, it’s best to always keep it simple.

-If you have a handy partner or the money, go for shelving or built-in’s around the TV.
-YUP, these were big in the years before the 1990’s.
+If you have a handy partner or the money, add shelving or built-in bookcases around the TV.
+YUP, built-in shelves were very popular before the 1990’s.
 Then, the trend dropped off and people were literally tearing them out of homes.
-I cringe at the thought of all the original 1920’s built-ins that have been torn out.
+I cringe at the thought of all the beautiful original 1920’s built-in cabinetry and shelving that was torn out.

 Well, guess what?
-People are now paying thousands to have them installed.
-Builders are adding them to new construction homes and leaving a large, centered space for a TV.
-I truly believe that this trend, built-in’s, is here to stay for awhile as generations have come to appreciate the craftsmanship and the convenience of extra storage.
+People are now paying thousands to install built-in shelving.
+Builders are also adding them to new homes, leaving a large, centered space for a nice-sized flat screen TV.
+I truly believe this time around the built-in trend is here to stay as generations have come to appreciate the craftsmanship and the convenience of extra storage.
 The built-in bookcases are a great space to show off decor from books to photos (and of course, the television).

-So, if you can, build around the TV as your room design.
-Then, when you’re ready to make your new shelving look great, come back here and learn how to style those amazing built-in’s.
+Consider building around the TV as your room design.
+Then, when you’re ready to make your new shelving look great, come back here and learn how to style those amazing built-ins.

 NEED TO BOOKMARK THIS POST FOR LATER?